FDUCSLG/PRML-2019Spring-FDU/assignment-1/17307130196/assignment1.md

 ---

-**Kernel Method.** This seems much interesting than the Histogram Method.
+**Kernel Density Estimate.** This seems much interesting than the Histogram Method.
 In this test, I happen to choose 0.8 as the every beginning test, where every curve of the test (100, 500, 1000, 10000 samples) looks actually the same and smooth *See Figure 3(100)and 4(10000)*.
 So in order to get the influence of the test number, we consider the *h* to be 0.08 or less.
 After that, we get clear different figures. *The variation of h will be discussed in Requirement Three.* *Figure 5-8*

 _FIGURES HERE_